tinageee/Speech-Emotion-Matching---technical-tutorial/index.md

+Check this [page](https://uazhlt-ms-program.github.io/technical-tutorial-tinageee/) for the GitHub Pages version of the tutorial.

 # How to Compare the Emotions from Acoustic and Linguistic Features of a Speech

 Although the literature on sentiment and emotion analyses is extensive, few rigorous investigations have documented the emotion synchrony between different modalities.